quattor/pan/panc-docs/source/pan-book/pan-book.rst

 The choice-type
 ~~~~~~~~~~~~~~~
 The choice type is an advanced type that can be used to create user-defined types.
-It takes two or more strings as input arguments.
+It takes one or more strings as input arguments.
 These arguments represent the
 possible choices that can be assigned to a certain path.
 For example::

     type mychoice = choice("a", "b", "c");